Madrid, cheerful and vibrant at all hours, is famous for being an open city with all kinds of people from anywhere in the world.

 -

-By bus, you can get into town on the airport bus, Exprés Aeropuerto, in about half an hour for 5 euros, or take the regular city bus routes 200 or 101.
+By bus, you can get to the centre with the Exprés Aeropuerto, in about half an hour for 5 euros, or take the regular city bus routes 200 or 101.

 -